-Humber is committed to providing a co-operative and proactive environment to assist and support employees who are unable to perform their job duties as a result of an illness or injury.
+Humber is committed to providing a co-operative and proactive environment to assist and support employees who are unable to perform their job duties as a result of an injury or illness.

-Most employees who experience an injury or illness, regardless of whether it is work-related or not, are able to return to work even while they are recovering.
+Most employees who experience an injury or illness, regardless of whether it is work-related, are able to return to work even while they are recovering.
 Humber is committed to an employee’s early and safe return to work after such an injury or illness.
-Health and Safety Services will work with the employee and his/her supervisor to develop a Return to Work plan to support the employee’s safe return when they are medically able to do so, and incorporating any accommodation requirements, if applicable.
-See Humber’s Return to Work Policy for further information.
+Health and Safety Services will work with the employee and their supervisor to develop a Return to Work plan that incorporates any applicable accommodation requirements which may be needed to support the employee’s safe return when they are medically able to do so.
+For further information, please contact the Senior Abilities and Accommodation Specialist in Health and Safety Services.

 Humber students who are required to participate in unpaid work placements in order to complete their program requirements are eligible for insurance coverage for work-related accidents through the Workplace Safety and Insurance Board (WSIB) or private insurance.
 The coverage for students on unpaid work placements is funded by the Ministry of Training, Colleges and Universities (MTCU) and not by the placement employer or Humber.
 Humber personnel responsible for overseeing students on unpaid work placements are to ensure that a Student Placement Incident Report form is completed and submitted to the Health and Safety Services, who will in turn manage the claims process with the WSIB and MTCU.